Login

 We sell high-tensile wire by the stem in 11 and 12 gauge.

-Black annealed wire undergoes a heat treatment process called annealing.
-This softens the wire to improve its ductility.
-While it is less resistant to rust than our galvanized wire products, black annealed wire still offers some corrosion resistance.
-Black annealed wire is great for:
+This wire undergoes a heat treatment process called annealing, which enhances its ductility by softening it.
+Although it provides somewhat less rust resistance than our galvanized products, black annealed wire is excellent for:

 • High volume auto-tie balers

-We sell black annealed wire by the box and by the stem in 10&#;12 gauge.
+We offer black annealed wire by the box and stem in 10 to 12 gauge.

-Single loop bale ties (also wire ties or tie wire) are used in manual tie vertical and horizontal balers.
-They are suitable for:
+Single loop bale ties, also known as wire ties or tie wire, are used in manual tie vertical and horizontal balers.
+These are ideal for:

 • Lighter bales

-We sell both black annealed and galvanized single loop bale ties in gauges 11&#;14.
+We sell single loop bale ties in both black annealed and galvanized finishes in gauges 11 to 14.

 • Heavier bales